“Do a deed of simple kindness; though its end you may not see, it may reach like widening ripples down a long eternity” – Joseph Norris

 As their teams work in crisis areas of the world, people often ask, “Why did you come?”
 The answer is always the same: “They have come to help you in the Name of the Lord Jesus Christ.”
 Their ministry is all about Jesus—first, last, and always.
 As the Apostle Paul said, “For they do not preach themselves, but Jesus Christ as Lord, and themselves as your servants for Jesus’ sake” (2 Corinthians 4:5, NIV).

 Samaritan’s Purse is a nondenominational evangelical Christian organization providing spiritual and physical aid to hurting people around the world.
 Since 1970, Samaritan’s Purse has helped meet needs of people who are victims of war, poverty, natural disasters, disease, and famine with the purpose of sharing God’s love through His Son, Jesus Christ.
 The organization serves the church worldwide to promote the Gospel of the Lord Jesus Christ.

 Who They Are

-MAP International is in forth position in our List of Top 15 NGO’s in USA.
+MAP International is in the fourth position in our list of top NGOs in USA.
 MAP International is a Christian organization providing life-changing medicines and health supplies to people in need.
 MAP serves all people, regardless of religion, gender, race, nationality, or ethnic background.